SERVING THE COMMUNITY FOR OVER 150 YEARS

 1938

 The pub’s re-opening was set for 4th October.
 However, when the day came, workmen were still flat out.
-The South London Press reported: “The ‘new’ house was packed”.
+The South London Press reported: “The ‘new’ house was packed” and noted especially the “social hall to seat 150 people for…the Newlands Musical Society”.

 -